soogbet/utomata/README.md

 ```

 #### setUniform(key, value)
-Utomata can make use of external variables to allow input from UI elements, external API's, sensors, etc. These are known as uniforms because their value is the same for all cells in the system.
+utomata can make use of external variables to allow input from UI elements, external API's, sensors, etc. These are known as uniforms because their value is the same for all cells in the system.
 Uniforms are entered as key-value pairs, and once entered can be used inside the transition function as float variables.
 Changing a value for an existing key works the same way as inserting it.

 ```HTML
 <input type="range" min="0" max="1.0"  step="0.01" value=".5" onchange="uto.setVar('redValue', this.value)" >